Son of Vulcan: Miguel Devante

-Orphan Miguel "Mikey" Devante, age 14, is taken hostage by Floronic Man at the Big Belly Burger in Miguel's hometown of Charlton's Point.
-A relatively unknown hero named Vulcan tells Mikey to free the other hostages while he battles the Floronic Man.
+Orphan Miguel "Mikey" Devante, age 14, is taken hostage by Floronic Man at Big Belly Burger in Miguel's hometown of Charlton's Point.
+A relatively unknown hero named Vulcan tells Mikey to free the other hostages while he battles Floronic Man.
 Miguel stays back after freeing the other hostages to ensure Vulcan is safe.
 Miguel saves Vulcan from danger by chopping off Floronic Man's arm with Vulcan's sword.
 Vulcan chooses Miguel to be his successor.

-After their adventures, Miguel and the android Pandora later go to San Francisco, where Miguel is seen talking to Beast Boy of the Teen Titans and presenting himself as simply Vulcan.
-While he evidently did not join the Titans during the One Year, he does appear in the line-up for the new Titans East one-shot, released in November 2007.
+Miguel and the android Pandora go to San Francisco, where Miguel is seen talking to Beast Boy of the Teen Titans and has assumed the codename Vulcan.
+Vulcan goes on to join the group Titans East.

-Son of Vulcan was left badly injured, seemingly dead at the end of the Titans East one-shot.
-Titans #1 revealed that he was still alive, but in a coma.